+PASSING PLEASANTRIES.

 Lazarus was eyeing the crumbs which fell from the rich man's table.
 "What's the use," he reflected, "when I might be out working one of the candidates for a quarter."-Cleveland Leader.

-"What did you think of my speech," Laid the orator of the prohibition party.

-"I was astonished," answered Colonel Stilwell of Kentucky.
+"What did you think of my speech," said the orator of the prohibition party.
+"I was astonished." answered Colonel Stilwell of Kentucky.
 "I never knew that water could produce so much loquacity."- Washington Star.

-Tess-Mamma was clearing up the garret today and she found the crib I used when I was a baby.
-Wasn't that an interesting Jess-Yes, indeed; antiquities are very valuable nowadays.-Philadelphia Press.
+Tess Mamma was clearing up the garret today and she found the crib I used when I was a baby.
+Wasn't that an interesting find?
+Jess-Yes, indeed; antiquities are v valuable nowadays.-Philadelphia Press.

 Father-Henry, don't you think it is time or you to be doing your share of the for you to be doing your share of the world's work?
 Son-I suppose it is, dad.
-If you'il make over to me what you consider my share of world's surface I'll work it for all it's worth.-Chicago Tribune.
+If you'll make over to me what you consider my share of world's surface 1'll work it for all it's worth.-Chicago Tribune.

-"I'm getting along much better now with "You don't say?
+"I'm getting along much better now with Miss Roxley."
+"You don't say?
 I was told her father kicked you out every time you called."
 "So he does, but he doesn't kick me as hard as he used to."-Philadelphia Ledger.

 "Well, there's one fortunate thing about the attack on the Hull fishing fleet."
 "What's that?"
-"It's lucky that the Japs didn't do the hooting."-Cleveland Plain Dealer,
+"It's lucky that the Japs didn't 40 the shooting."-Cleveland Plain Dealer.

-"PUSH-DON'T KNOCK,"
+"PUSH-DON'T KNOCK."

 Baltimore American.
 Upon the door I saw a sign;

 I cried, "A motto!
-And its mine!"
+And it s mine!"

 A wiser thing I never saw-

 No Median or Persian law

 Should be more rigidly enforced-

 Than this, from verblage divorced-

-Its logic's firm as any rock-
+Its legic, from was any rock- Its logic's firm as any rock-

-"Push-don't knock."

-'Twas simply meant to guide the hand Of those who wished to sit or stand Within the unassuming door This weight of sermonry that bore.
-'Twas never meant to teach or presch.
-But just to place in easy reach The ear of him who dealt in stock-"Push-don't knock."
+'Twas simply meant to guide the hand Of those who wished to sit or stand Within the unassuming door.
+This weight of sermonry that bore.
+'Twas never meant to teach or preach.
+But just to place in easy reach.
+But just to place in easy reach.
+The ear of him who dealt in stock-"Push-don't knock."

-But what a guide for life was that- Strong, philosophical and pat; How safe a chart for you and me While cruising o'er life's restless sea; While cruising o'er life's restless see; Push, always push, with goal in view; Don't knock-avoid the hammer crew.
-This rule will save you many a shock; "Push-don't knock."
+But what a guide for life was that- Btrong, philosophical and pat; How safe a chart for you and me While cruising o'er life's restless sea; Push, always push, with goal in view; Don't knock-avoid the hammer crew, This rule will save you many a shock; "Push-don't knock."

 When on that door I see the sign.

-I say "Great motto, you are mine?"
+I say "Great motto, you are miner"

 No stronger sermon every fell

 From human lips: no sage could tell

 The hothead youth more nearly how

 To point alway his vessel's prow;

 There are no wiser words in stock:

 "Push-don't knock."